3

 Outside the Classroom

-The Environmental Science professors at St. Mary’s are engaged not only in their classrooms but also in their related research, including wildlife ecology in rural and urban environments, hydrogeology, geochemistry, geophysics as it relates to water supply, cave science, and environmental impact assessments.
+The Environmental Science professors and students at St. Mary’s are engaged not only in their classrooms but also in their related research, including wildlife ecology in rural and urban environments, hydrogeology, geochemistry, geophysics as it relates to water supply, cave science and environmental impact assessments.
 Faculty work diligently with students to ensure they receive extensive fieldwork experience before they graduate from the program.

-Students can spend a semester abroad or at our sister university on the island of Oahu (Chaminade University in Hawaii) to learn about the environment in different parts of the world.
+Students can spend a semester abroad or at our sister university, Chaminade University in Hawaii, based on the island of Oahu, to learn about the environment in different parts of the world.

 Our faculty also work actively with students to research, identify and apply for summer internships.
-Most of these internships are paid, and our students have conducted environmental research around the United States and even abroad in places like French Polynesia, Costa Rica, Turkey and Brazil.
+Most of these internships are paid, and our students have conducted environmental research across the United States and beyond, including French Polynesia, Costa Rica, Turkey and Brazil.

 Students have gained real-world experience at places and organizations such as: